mikekelly/react-native-enhanced-debugger-mcp/README.md

-# React Native Logs MCP
+# React Native Enhanced Debugger MCP

 An MCP server that connects to your React Native application debugger via the Chrome DevTools Protocol.